Bleeding Edge Biology

 Visual Masking and Disappearing Experience

-This contrast, in turn, helps identify neural correlates of consciousness.
-Specifically, broad activation across parietal, frontal, and visual regions—what some call “global ignition”—is a strong neural correlate of consciousness candidate.
+Here again, the contrast is useful for identifying the neural correlates of consciousness.
+Specifically, broad activation across parietal, frontal, and visual regions, sometimes referred to as “global ignition”, is a strong neural correlate of consciousness candidate.
 In many cases, EEG shows a wave around 300 milliseconds post-stimulus that reflects this kind of cortical broadcast.

 No-Report Paradigms: Tracking Awareness Without Action